 Assistant Professor, University of Georgia

 Her dissertation was entitled "Risk convergence model: A model of media's influence on self-other social distance and personal risk perceptions."
 Dr. So was the recipient of Thesis of the Year Award from the Health Communication Divisions of the National Communication Association (NCA) and International Communication Association (ICA).
-She has also won two top paper awards from the health communication divisions.
-With interests in health communication, media, and obesity, Dr. So has a steady track record of publishing theory-driven research in top journals in communication in general as well as in health communication journals.
+She has also won three top paper awards from NCA and ICA.
+With interests in health communication, media, and risk communication, Dr. So has a steady track record of publishing theory-driven research in top journals in communication in general as well as in health communication journals.

 Assistant Professor, Samford University, Birmingham, Alabama